JaneliaSciComp/workstation/docs/Development.md

 The Janelia Workstation is built on top of the [Apache NetBeans Platform](https://netbeans.apache.org/kb/docs/platform/).
 It is recommended for developers to get familiar with the concepts used in this framework before diving into Workstation development.
 The best starting point is _The Definitive Guide to NetBeans Platform_ by Heiko Bock.

+## Requirements

+Use JDK 21 or newer to build, run, and package the Workstation.
+The project is built against Apache NetBeans Platform RELEASE300 and compiles with `--release 21`, so generated classes target the Java 21 runtime level.

+The Maven enforcer accepts JDK 21 or newer.
+If multiple JDKs are installed, set `JAVA_HOME` to the JDK version you want Maven and `jpackage` to use.

 ## Building

 To build the Janelia Workstation application for Janelia Research Campus, use the `janeliaws` profile: